fox20431/fox20431.github.io/_posts/2023-02-19-spring-boot-ssl.md

 `storetype`有两种类型，推荐使用`PKCS`：

-- PKCS12: [Public Key Cryptographic Standards](https://en.wikipedia.org/wiki/PKCS_12) is a password protected format that can contain multiple certificates and keys; it's an industry-wide used format
+- PKCS12: [Public Key Cryptographic Standards](https://en.wikipedia.org/wiki/PKCS_12) is a password-protected format that can contain multiple certificates and keys; it's an industry-wide used format
 - JKS: [Java KeyStore](https://en.wikipedia.org/wiki/Keystore) is similar to PKCS12; it's a proprietary format and is limited to the Java environment.

 ## 配置Spring Boot项目